What Do Children and Parents Want and Perceive in Conversational Agents? Towards Transparent, Trustworthy, Democratized Agents: Introduction

 Ideally, agents would be developed to portray the reality of their abilities and limitations to their users through effective design.
 In a study with AI decision-aids, researchers describe how if users are too averse to technology's advice and information, they cannot truly benefit from using the technology.
 However, if they are too appreciative, users may make ill-informed decisions when technology presents incorrect information \cite{algorithmic-aversion-clinical-deployment}.
 By portraying conversational agents in an honest way through design, discrepancies between users' expectations of agents---or their agent ``partner models''---and the reality of agents can be reduced, which can also reduce user frustration \cite{partner-models-doyle}.

-In our study, we investigate users' partner models of agents, as well as various aspects of their trust of agents.
-The results revealed how---for many aspects of agent partner models and trust---users of different backgrounds (e.g., locations, prior experiences, ages, etc.) perceived agents differently.
-Participants' general trust of agents' correctness (compared to other people's and systems' correctness), however, was similar for all major subsets of participants.
+In our study, we investigate users' perceptions of agents, including their partner models and trust.
+The results revealed how for certain aspects of agents---including warmth, human-likeness and dependability---children perceived agents differently than parents.
+Participants' general trust of agents' correctness (compared to other people's and systems' correctness), however, was similar for both children and parents.
 In general, people trusted agents more than their friends and parents.
-Based on these results, we developed agent design recommendations to foster appropriate levels of trust of agents, and accurate partner models.
+Based on these results and others, we discuss agent design recommendations to foster appropriate levels of trust of agents.

 Historically, human-computer interaction research has largely recruited participants from Western, Educated, Industrialized, Rich and Democratic (WEIRD) countries, who comprise less than 12\% of the world's population \cite{most-people-not-weird,how-weird-is-chi}.
 This means many of the design recommendations developers use are likely biased towards this population.
 Furthermore, a large portion of software developers reside in WEIRD countries \cite{acm-idc-number-of-developers,idc-number-of-developers,github-number-of-developers}, meaning technology development is likely further biased towards the WEIRD population.
 In order to address this, and develop technology meaningful and relevant to more of the world, researchers have developed different strategies.
 One strategy involves including more participants from non-WEIRD countries and developing recommendations based on wider demographics \cite{weird-hci-chi}.
 We utilize this strategy through involving participants from non-WEIRD and WEIRD countries, investigating their perceptions of agents, and asking them how they envision their ``ideal conversational agents''.
-Furthermore, we develop design recommendations to align agents with various audiences' desires.
+The results and recommendations aim to provide agent designers with perspectives from those from different countries and generations.